oracle/terraform-provider-oci/website/docs/d/fleet_apps_management_platform_configuration.html.markdown

 			* `id` - The OCID of the resource.
 		* `sub_category` - SubCategory of Product Stack.
 		* `versions` - Versions associated with the PRODUCT .
-	* `versions` - Versions associated with the PRODUCT .
+	* `versions` - Versions associated with the PRODUCT.
+Mandatory if product is not softlink product.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
 * `description` - A user-friendly description.
 To provide some insight about the resource.
 Avoid entering confidential information.
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 Example: `My new resource`